gwahak/Hearts/README.md

 * The player with the high ranked card of the suit that lead wins the trick (aces are high).

-* A player may not play hearts or the queen of spades on the first hand.
+* A player may not play hearts or the queen of spades on the first hand unless the player's all cards are heart.

 * After all the cards have been played, points are tallied for each player.